How to Change a Surgical Wound Dressing

 2. Wash and dry your hands.
 Then put on a new pair of sterile gloves.

 4. Clean the wound.
-Remove a gauze pad or sponge from its wrapping (don't do this ahead of time, only do it once you've removed the old dressing to keep the pad or sponge sterile).
+Remove a gauze pad or sponge from its wrapping to begin the wound cleaning (don't do this ahead of time, only do it once you've removed the old dressing to keep the pad or sponge sterile).
 Wet the gauze with saline water and carefully clean any visible blood or other fluids from the wound.

 5. Let the wound dry.
 While you're waiting, check the wound for any signs of infection.